Accelerating Data Lake Implementations

 12 June 2016

-Diyotta provides modern, productive, and sustainable approach to ingest data into Hadoop data lake and utilizes the processing power of the existing data platforms like Hadoop, Teradata and many other.
+Diyotta provides a modern, productive, and sustainable approach to ingesting data into Hadoop data lake and utilizes the processing power of the existing data platforms like Hadoop, Teradata and many others.
 Diyotta’s Modern Data Integration Suite is a proven technology that accelerates data lake implementation.